The Amazing Spider-Man (2012 video game): Gameplay

-PlayStation 3, PlayStation Vita, Wii U, Xbox 360 and Microsoft Windows versions
+PlayStation 3, PlayStation Vita, Wii U, Xbox 360 and Microsoft Windows

 The Amazing Spider-Man is a third-person video game, set in an open world based on Manhattan.
 Players take on the role of Spider-Man and complete missions—linear scenarios with set objectives—to progress through the story.
 The missions are structured in a linear manner, but the player is free to explore the game's map in between missions and engage in various side activities.
 Players have access to all of Spider-Man's superhuman abilities, including web swinging and wall crawling.
-The game introduces a bullet time mechanic called Web-Rush, where players slow down time by holding a button and can select between different locations that Spider-Man will automatically move towards once the player releases the button.
+The game introduces a bullet time mechanic called Web Rush, where players slow down time by holding a button and can select between different locations that Spider-Man will automatically move towards once the player releases the button.
 This gameplay mechanic can be used to target enemies, whom Spider-Man will attack automatically, or objects that Spider-Man will throw at enemies, incapacitating them for a few seconds and allowing Spider-Man to web them in order to subdue them for good.
 The combat system is reminiscent of the Rocksteady Studios' Batman: Arkham series (at the time consisting of Batman: Arkham Asylum and Batman: Arkham City), using a freeflow design and counterattacks.
 Beenox took a cue from the Batman games, with Dee Brown, the head of Beenox, stating "I played both Batman games and liked them.
 For me, the Spider-Man character is very different than Batman.
 You have to approach both in a different way.
 I think the Rocksteady guys did a good job at providing what was required to make a great Batman game, and we're doing everything we need to this time to make a great Spider-Man game".